 If you have high levels of cortisol, it is an indicator of chronic stress.
 This hormone is insidious in its effect on your body.
 High cortisol and chronic stress can make you gain weight or hang onto the weight you would rather say goodbye to.
-You can also feel more cranky, inflamed, or at minimum, age faster than necessary.
+You can also feel more cranky, inflamed, or even age faster than necessary.

-Mastering stress as a form of energy, rather than being bullied by it, is the key to health, longer life, and a happier day to day existence.
+Mastering stress as a form of energy, rather than being bullied by it, is the key to health, longer life, and a happier day-to-day existence.

 Dr. Sara Gottfried, MD explains that your health and longevity may hang in the balance of your honest responses to the questions below.

 - Do you feel chronically depleted from working so hard or giving so much?

 - Do you feel tired but wired at night and often get a second wind?